digital-asset/daml/docs/source/json-api/index.rst

 earlier in the stream, except in the case of missing ``contractIdAtOffset`` fields in the case described below.

-You may supply an optional ``offset`` for the stream, exactly as with query streams.
+You may supply optional ``offset`` s for the stream, exactly as with query streams.
 However, you should supply with each ``{templateId, key}`` pair a ``contractIdAtOffset``, which is the contract ID currently associated with that pair at the point of the given offset, or ``null``